Angola Economic Outlook

 Angola Economic News

-Consumer prices in the province of Luanda rose 1.12% in February from the previous month, coming in below January’s 1.39% month-on-month increase.
+Consumer prices in the province of Luanda rose 1.20% in May in monthly terms, ticking up marginally from the previous month’s 1.16% month-on-month increase.

 June 14, 2018

 The economic climate indicator (ICE, Indicador de Clima Económico) published by the Statistical Institute rose from minus 15 points in the previous quarter to minus 14 points in the first quarter of this year.